Amitav-Krishna/stock_news/README.md

 ## Project definition
 An app or website that shows the timeline of a stock price over long term (5 years+) with major news articles of the stock pinned on the price chart.
 This way it is easy to see and learn how news affects stock prices past and present.
-(Recommended by marnus.db@gmail.com)
 ## Project stack
 1. **Frontend (UI & Visualization)**
 - Next.js
-- React-chartjs-2 for rendering charts
+- Recharts
 2. **Data fetching**
 	- Stock prices
 		- Yahoo Finance API (yfinance)
 	- News
-		 - Google Custom Search API
+		 - Gnews.io
 3. **Database**
-	- PostgreSQL + database
+	- PostgreSQL + TimescaleDB
 4. **Miscellaneous**
-	- Luxon for date handling
+	- DateFNS for date handling
 	- Axios for API calls
-	- Puppeteer for news scraping (deprecated)
 ## Project flow

 ```mermaid